 Nicho Alvarenga: Never Give Up

 Our most recent trip to Casa Vieja Lodge would have been exceptional by the standards of any other fishery, but compared to our first two trips to Guatemala the numbers were off.
-Yes, our group caught sailfish and mahi and Samantha Sukupcak’s first fish was a blue marlin, but overall the numbers were off.
+Yes, our group caught sailfish and mahi and Samantha Sukupcak’s first fish was a blue marlin, but overall the numbers were down.
 That’s ok, it’s fishing, and we had a fantastic group of traveling partners.

 While of course I’d always rather catch more fish than fewer, in some ways I’m glad that we had the slight dip.
 After all, any decent operation can catch fish when they’re chewing the paint off of any lure you drag behind the boat, but it’s when the going gets tough that you see a lodge’s true mettle.

 On our third and final day of fishing, we struggled through the morning.
 Captain Nicho Alvarenga rotated through several likely areas, and our mates Ludwig and Johnny worked their asses off – changing teasers, adjusting the spread, rigging fresh baits – but we just couldn’t get anything going.
-Shortly 10am, Nicho decided to make a long run to an area that promised slightly warmer water – 83-84 degrees versus the 81-82 we’d been fishing.
+Shortly after 10am, Nicho decided to make a long run to an area that promised slightly warmer water – 83-84 degrees versus the 81-82 we’d been fishing.
 The easy thing to do would have been to stay close.
 That would leave us more time with the spread in the water, and would also have saved gas.
 The big diesels suck it down, and in case you haven’t noticed it’s not particularly inexpensive.
 If we’d stayed close and struck out, it would have been disappointing, but not wholly unreasonable.

 Instead, he went all-in on maximizing our chances, and upon our arrival in the new zone he smiled knowingly.
 A few minutes later, a sail showed up in the spread, chomped on the newly offered baits, and found himself released 10 minutes later.
 Then another one did the same.
 All told, we went from zero fish of any kind in the boat, to 10 sailfish released just three hours later.
 What could have been a bummer of an ending to our trip ended up taking us out on a high note.